-At long last Palomar Community College may soon be increasing their contribution to our community’s academic and economic environment by offering a four-year program.
+At long last Palomar Community College may soon increase their contribution to our community’s academic and economic environment by offering a four-year program.

-There is an increasing number of jobs in California requiring a B.A. in a discipline that is not currently being offered at the university level.
-Sen. Marty Block, D-Calif. introduced Senate Bill 850 allowing a select 15 out of the 112 community colleges in California to initiate a pilot program to offer a baccalaureate’s degree.
+There is an increasing number of jobs in California requiring a B.A. in a discipline that is not currently offered at the university level.
+State Senator Marty Block, D-Calif. introduced Senate Bill 850 allowing a select 15 out of the 112 community colleges in California to initiate a pilot program to offer a baccalaureate’s degree.